YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/02.09.2024 - Day 20 (P1)/README.md

-Key points of day 20:
+## Day 20: Key Takeaways

+1. **Refactoring Code into Objects**
-1 - Modifying and making a code to an object for easier code reading and use.
+   - Modified existing code to use objects, making it easier to read and reuse.

+2. **Understanding Classes**
-2 - Need to understand better the concepts of the Class and how to initialize things using packages,etc...
+   - Need to deepen my understanding of classes, especially how to initialize them and use packages effectively.

+3. **Snake Game Challenge**
-3 - The game snake is pretty understandable but in the same time not so much...
+   - The logic behind the Snake game is somewhat understandable but still requires more clarity to fully grasp.